-The stories behind those trinkets, artworks and mementos in faculty offices won’t show up on their CVs.
+The stories behind those trinkets and mementos in faculty offices won’t show up on their CVs.
 But the things faculty choose to collect help us see another side of their academic lives.
-This month in our continuing Office Ours series we feature Julia Boehm, Ph.D., assistant professor, in the Crean School of Health and Life Sciences.
+This month Office Ours features Julia Boehm, Ph.D., assistant professor, in Crean School of Health and Life Sciences.
 Please send your Office Ours suggestions to firstname.lastname@example.org.

 No one is going to suggest that the gravy-laden Thanksgiving meal most folks will gobble down this month is heart healthy.

 But those who also dish up a few moments of genuine gratitude with all the trimmings just might boost their optimism about life.
 And that could lead to better cardiovascular health.